Can recruiters really spot AI resumes? Maybe. But it’s complicated.

-If you ask ChatGPT to write your resume, you’ll probably get back a generic template packed with vague accomplishments, repetitive structure, and a robotic tone (with a few em dashes thrown in for good measure).
-If that’s what recruiters mean by “AI resumes,” then yes, they probably can spot AI.
+If you ask ChatGPT to write your resume for you, you’ll get back a generic template packed with completely fabricated accomplishments, repetitive structure, and a robotic tone with all the tell-tale signs of AI writing.
+If that’s what recruiters mean by “AI resumes,” then yes, they probably can spot AI, and perhaps these are discarded because they don’t know if they are real or believable.

 But it raises bigger questions: Is all AI writing created equal?
 Or can some AI avoid detection, sound human, and even increase your chances of getting hired?